bigchaindb/js-bigchaindb-graphql/README.md

 ## Examples

-After prepopulating BigchainDB with the transactions provided you can copy past these queries into the GraphQL IDE.
+After prepopulating BigchainDB with the transactions provided you can run the following queries in the browser or node.

 - Query a transaction:
 ```graphql